michael-haney/lrthw_exercises/Chapter_6/Readme.md

 >What happens when you change the strings to use ' (single-quote) instead of " (double-quote)?
 Do they still work?
 Try to guess why.

 No, the strings no longer work properly.
 Interpolation needs double quotes in order to find the original variable its calling for.

+>Why do lines 7, 40 and 43 not have nested strings?

+Line 7 is calling on the variable 'types_of_people' which is set to the integer '10', which is not a string.
+Lines 40 and 43 do not have nested strings because line 46 is using concatenation to join both variables of strings.